 Planning your video shoot

 It need not be complicated, but it is crucial to have a plan in place that ensures everyone is on the same page.
+So, make sure you do this during pre-production.
 You don’t want to do anything to undermine the direction and focus of your video shoot.

 Pre-production is also where you’ll finalize the crew and equipment necessary for your shoot.